Saturday,

 The Higginson Tower

-The Higginson Tower is owned by Champlain Township and is grateful for annual financial support.
+The Higginson Tower was restored in 2006 by a volunteer group, thanks to incredible community support.
+The tower is owned by Champlain Township, and the Higginson Tower Committee is grateful for the township’s annual financial support.

 The Vankleek Hill Agricultural Society